 The Last Supper in marble relief on the front of the altar is much loved.
 Two angels by Mayer of Munich flank the reredos.
 Side shrines with statues of Our Lady and the Sacred Heart in white marble are dated 1897.
 Marble panels in the sanctuary were added in 1932.

 Over the altar are stained-glass windows of French origin.
 The Assumption of the Blessed Virgin, the patron of the parish is in the centre.
 St Patrick and St Brigid, the patrons of Ireland flank her to left and right.
-These were restored by Abbey Stained Glass of Kilmainham in 1991.
+These were restored by Abbey Stained Glass of Kilmainham in 1991 to coincide with the renovation of the Church and the celebration of the 150th anniversary of its dedication.

-We renovated the church in 1991 for its 150th year, porches and sacristy were re-ordered.
+When the church was renovated in 1991 for the 150th anniversary, the porches and sacristy were re-ordered.

 On the death of Canon Sheridan, P.P.
 Kingstown in 1862 the parish was divided into Kingstown/Monkstown and Glasthule/Dalkey /Ballybrack with Fr John Harold (1862- 1868) as Parish Priest of the latter.
 A marble plaque over the sacristy door marks his burial.
 His brother Fr George Harold later served as Parish Priest (1880 -1894).
 Their names live on in the Harold Schools in Glasthule and Dalkey.